-It becoming our standard policy, therefore, not to accept emails which do not have a valid reply address, which ask us to visit a website, or which are not digitally signed by a private key whose public key we can obtain from public key servers, and which we can validate using open source software.
+It is our standard policy, therefore, not to accept emails which do not have a valid reply address, which ask us to visit a website, or which are not digitally signed by a private key whose public key we can obtain from public key servers, and which we can validate using open source software.

 This means that we will not visit your website to download our bill, for example.
 If you want to send us a bill, you can do it on paper, by post (and accept that we may be away from home for up to two months at a time and will not see it), or you can send it by email.
 We really mean "send".
 The bill has to be in the email.
 We don't mind a printable PDF as an attachment, but we'd prefer that the important information is in plain text or, at least, something that is easy to parse without spending hours writing software.
 We would like to pay promptly, and to do that, we need to automate.
+We most certainly cannot automate a payment if your bill is in some complex, poorly documented format.
+We will never open Microsoft word documents, and we can't readily parse PDFs, so send it in plain, honest to goodness, 7-bit ascii text.
+Signed, and encrypted.

 We will also not visit your website to send you a message.
 That doesn't leave anything in our "sent mail" folders, so we have no audit trail.
 Even if your website sends us a copy of a message filled in to a webform, this doesn't connect with other email via the threading mechanism which email uses.
 It becomes very time-consuming to go back over previous communications.
 We don't have that time - even if you paid us for wasting our time, we'd really rather do something productive.